Shopify/Klint/docusaurus/docs/2-core-concepts/lifecycle.md

 ```

 In static mode:
-- The `draw` function runs only once
+- The `draw` function runs only once and convert the canvas to an image before removing it completly.
-- No animation loop is started
+- No animation loop is started, if you need a specific state of something, you will need to hardcode it.
 - Perfect for non-animated visualizations

 ## Lifecycle and React Rendering